amartinezv/Data-Engineer/ingenieria de datos/README.md

 * Once the data is already clean it is stored in an SQLite Database in the 'load' directory.

-To use the script you have to run the file pipeline.py
+To use the script you have to install required libraries from requirements.txt and run the file pipeline.py